MarcL/marclittlemore.com/src/posts/become-better-engineering-manager.md

 ## Trust is the key

 Most people won't let you down.
 Trust them to do their best work without micromanaging them and telling them what to do.
 Yes, it's your resonsibility to ensure the work gets done but do this by setting the direction and not piloting the ship.
-If you do this then your team will trust you.
 There may be times when the team doesn't enjoy the work so your role is to explain the difficult choices which may have been made.
 If you've built an culture of honesty and openness, the team will understand.
 Allowing autonomy in the team will lead to greater motivation and a belief in their own decisions.
+If you trust your team then your team will trust you.

 ## Become a great listener and communicator